Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 – Patrick Moore

-Patrick Moore, that quirky and slightly strange English astronomer, has written many popular guides to astronomy that can entertain and teach you.
-They are all written with his infectious brand of enthusiasm, which he has left as his legacy in the world of astronomy.
-Check this list on Amazon of his best astronomy books.
+Patrick Moore, that quirky and slightly strange English astronomer, has written many popular guides to astronomy for beginners that can entertain and teach you.
+They are all written with his infectious brand of enthusiasm, which he has left as his legacy in astronomy.

 Exploring the Night Sky: An Introduction to Amateur Astronomy